 Upcoming Immigration Changes 2019

-Are you prepared for the Australian Immigration changes after 1 July 2019?
-Many changes introduced to the Australian Skilled (GSM) , Employer Sponsored visas (ENS) and Family Visa Program.
+Are you prepared for the Australian Immigration changes after 16 November 2019?
+Many changes are being introduced to the Australian Skilled (GSM) , Employer Sponsored visas (ENS) and Family Visa Program.
 The Migration updates and changes in 2019 page is updated on a regular basis.

 In preparation to the introduction of the new Skilled Regional visas in November, the Immigration department has announced further details on the implementation dates for the 491 and 494 visas, and transitional arrangements for Subclass 489 and RSMS 187 visas.

 The Australian government has released the regulations relating to 2 new regional visas which will be available from November 2019.
 The subclass 489 visa will close from 16 November 2019.
 The Australian Government’s Department of Home Affairs have announced that the last day for states and territories to nominate and issue invitations for the subclass 489 applicants will be 10 September 2019.
 Some states are progressively closing their subclass 489 Skilled Regional state nomination program to new applications.
 Below are the latest state announcements.
 A new Skilled Worker Regional (Provisional 491) visa will be introduced on 16 November 2019 and this will replace the 489 visa.